 Doctors, nutritionists, media pundits and ordinary people have repeated the idea so often that it has taken on the aura of folk wisdom.

 You could hardly be blamed for thinking that people have always believed red meat would kill them.
 In fact, the dogma is younger than I am.

-As award-winning journalist Gary Taubes has recounted in his books Good Calories, Bad Calories and Why We Get Fat, the widespread concept of “artery-clogging saturated fat” has more politics than science behind it.
+As award-winning journalist Gary Taubes has recounted in his books Good Calories, Bad Calories and Why We Get Fat (affiliate links), the widespread concept of “artery-clogging saturated fat” has more politics than science behind it.
 The dubious theory got official U.S. government support in the late 1970s and early 1980s.

 I thought of this on Sunday when I read an article in our local newspaper that had been reprinted from The Washington Post (Health and fitness habits can help people keep their youthful good looks, Aug.
 1, 2011).
 The article is a case study by Margaret Webb Pressler of her husband, Jim Pressler, whom she finds to be youthful-looking for his age of 62 years.